Events

 });

-// Bind oninput event with refresh disabled
+// Bind to oninput event, but with refresh view disabled

 props.value = event.target.value;